haasonsaas/trace-clean/README.md

 ## Privacy and Security

+⚠️ **Important**: Stack traces may contain sensitive information such as:
+- File paths revealing system structure
+- Variable values including passwords or API keys
+- Database connection strings
+- User data

+**Recommendations**:
 - **API Mode**: Stack traces are sent to OpenAI's API.
-Ensure no sensitive data is included
+Review and sanitize traces before analysis
-- **Local Mode**: All processing happens on your machine with Ollama
+- **Local Mode**: Use Ollama for sensitive traces - all processing stays on your machine
-- **No Persistence**: trace-clean is stateless and doesn't store any data
+- **No Persistence**: trace-clean is stateless and doesn't store any data locally

 ## Contributing